michaelstorm/libdj/README.md

     SEEK 9
     READ 5

-Let's improve that.
+Let's improve on that.
 There's a 10-block section (the code calls these "stripes") of contiguous blocks that the client wants, but that we read *four times*.
 The second stripe, from physical positions 12-18, is read twice.
 But using our new strategy, we can issue the instructions:

     READ 10
     SEEK 2